ArgentumX/mcp-data-scout/README.md

 # MCP Data Scout

 A **Data Discovery Tool** built as an MCP (Model Context Protocol) server.
-Allows AI agents and humans to search for tables, columns, and data across multiple data sources (CSV/Sqlite).
+Allows AI agents and humans to search for tables, columns, and data across multiple data sources (CSV/Sqlite) with ability to upload new data sources.

 ## 📋 Navigation